 We're asking Greater Manchester to choose kindness, for us to connect and show each other compassion so we all feel safe to be our true selves.

-Over the next year we will be raising awareness of the abuse, violence and intimidation faced by LGBTQ+ people, just because they're gay, lesbian, bi, trans, non-binary, queer, intersex or asexual.
+Through our 'I Choose Kindness' campaign we will be raising awareness of the abuse, violence and intimidation faced by LGBTQ+ people, just because they're gay, lesbian, bi, trans, non-binary, queer, intersex or asexual.
 We'll also encourage more people to report hate crime and provide resources to educate and support our communities and allies.